BlogMedellín

 • Check the section often: the good stuff flies.
 The ads show the neighborhood and city so you don't cross half the city for a chair.

 • Bring help and transport for large items.
-The person giving it away almost never does deliveries: pickup is on you.
+Whoever is giving away almost never does home deliveries: the pickup is on you.

-If someone asks you for a "shipping cost," a deposit "to hold it," or any payment for a gifted item, it is not a gift: it is the most common scam trick in these types of sections, reported over and over in gift groups around the world.
-Do not transfer anything, cut off the conversation, and use the report button on the ad.
-Real gifts are handed over in person, in a public place or at the front desk, and no one rushes you to pay anything.
+If someone asks you for a "shipping cost," a deposit "to hold it," or any payment for a free item, it is not a gift: it is the most common scam trick in these types of sections, reported over and over again in gift groups all over the world.
+Do not send anything, end the conversation, and use the report button on the ad.
+Real gifts are handed over in person, in a public place or at the building entrance, and nobody pressures you to pay anything.

 Frequently Asked Questions

 ❓ Is everything really free?
-Are there hidden costs?
+Are there no hidden costs?

 Yes, everything is free — in both senses.
-Since the launch of the section in July 2026, the price of these ads is fixed at $0 by the system and cannot be edited; and posting on Colombia Move costs nothing and charges no commission.
-Anyone who wants to charge for an item must post it in its normal sales category.
+Since the section's launch in July 2026, the price of these ads is fixed at $0 by the system and cannot be edited; and posting on Colombia Move costs nothing and charges no commission.
+Anyone wanting to charge for an item must post it in its normal sales category.

 ❓ Where do I post what I want to give away?

-Go to Post, choose the Free category, upload photos, and that's it: no price or fine print.
-This is how the section has worked since its debut in July 2026, and the ad is visible in the free stuff section of your city and in the site's search engine.
+Go to Post, choose the Free category, upload photos, and that is it: no price or fine print.
+That is how the section has worked since its debut in July 2026, and the ad is visible in the free stuff section of your city and in the site's search engine.

 ❓ What things can be given away?

 The current rule is simple: any legal object in usable condition.
-Furniture, appliances, clothes, toys, books, plants, leftover construction materials.
-If it's so damaged that no one would want to carry it, better take it to a recycling point.
+Furniture, appliances, clothes, toys, books, plants, construction materials you have left over.
+If it is so damaged that no one would want to carry it, better take it to a recycling point.

-❓ Do I need an account to see what is being given away?
+❓ Do I need an account to see what people are giving away?

-No. The section is open: you can look at all the ads without registering.
+No. The section is open: you can view all the ads without registering.
 You only need an account to post or to write via the internal chat — although many advertisers also leave their WhatsApp for direct contact.

 ❓ How do I avoid scams if they ask me for money for something "free"?

 Report it from the ad that same day.
-A charge for a gift — "shipping," deposit, "holding fee" — is the classic sign of a scam in these sections, and that ad should not remain published.
-The delivery of a real gift is in person and without payments of any kind.
+A charge for a gift — "shipping," deposit, "holding fee" — is the classic scam sign of these sections, and that ad should not remain posted.
+The delivery of a real gift is in person and without any type of payment.

 ❓ Can I ask for things instead of giving them away?

-For now — as of July 2026 — the section is designed for those giving away items.
-If you need something specific, check it often, as new ads appear first, or post your search as a "wanted" ad in the item's category.
+For now — as of July 2026 — the section is designed for those giving away.
+If you need something specific, check it often, as new ads appear at the top, or post your search as a "wanted" ad in the item's category.

 Do you have something in good condition that you no longer use?
-See what people are giving away or post your own and let it be useful to someone in your city.
+See what people are giving away or post yours and let it be useful to someone in your city.

 Get new Colombia guides by email